All (band)

-All (stylized as ALL) is an American punk rock band originally from Los Angeles, currently based in Fort Collins, Colorado.
-The group was formed by three members of Descendents (Bill Stevenson, Karl Alvarez, and Stephen Egerton).
+All (stylized ALL) is an American punk rock band originally from Los Angeles, California, currently based in Fort Collins, Colorado.
+The group was formed by Descendents members Bill Stevenson, Karl Alvarez, and Stephen Egerton.

 History

 Formation and Cruz Records years

 All formed in suburban Los Angeles in 1987 when Milo Aukerman, the lead singer of the Descendents, left to pursue a graduate degree in biochemistry, forcing the band into a hiatus.
-The remaining members, guitarist Stephen Egerton, bassist Karl Alvarez, and drummer Bill Stevenson, decided to carry on as a band, adopting the title of the Descendents' last studio album, All, as their official moniker.
+The remaining members, guitarist Stephen Egerton, bassist Karl Alvarez, and drummer Bill Stevenson, decided to carry on as a band, adopting the title of the Descendents' last studio album, ALL, as their official moniker.

-Enlisting former Dag Nasty and DYS singer Dave Smalley on vocal duties, All released their first two albums in 1988, Allroy Sez and the EP Allroy for Prez (both distributed by Cruz Records), to critical acclaim.
+Enlisting former Dag Nasty and DYS singer Dave Smalley on vocal duties, ALL released their first album and EP in 1988, Allroy Sez and the EP Allroy for Prez (both distributed by Cruz Records), to critical acclaim.
 In 1989, Smalley left the band, and new vocalist Scott Reynolds joined.
-With Reynolds, All released four more albums: 1989's Allroy's Revenge (which included the single "She's My Ex"), 1990's Allroy Saves, 1992's Percolater, and the 1990 live album Trailblazer.
-Also during this time, the band recorded New Girl, Old Story, an album with former Descendents member Tony Lombardo under the band name Tonyall.
+With Reynolds, ALL released four more albums: 1989's Allroy's Revenge (which included the single "She's My Ex"), 1990's Allroy Saves, 1992's Percolater, and the 1990 live album Trailblazer.
+Also during this time, the band recorded New Girl, Old Story, an album with former Descendents member Tony Lombardo under the band name TonyALL.

 The band lived in a small office complex (as referenced in the Scott Reynolds–penned song "Box"), and toured nearly nonstop.
 Following a brief stint in rural Brookfield, Missouri, the band eventually relocated to Fort Collins, Colorado; the centrally located city made touring the west and east coasts of the country considerably easier.
 Reynolds left the band in 1993 and was replaced by vocalist Chad Price.
 The album Breaking Things was released in 1993 to generally positive reviews, and the songs "Guilty" and "Shreen" were released as singles.

 Interscope/Epitaph years

-All briefly joined major label Interscope Records for 1995's Pummel, but disputes over marketing and promotion of the album ended their relationship quickly.
+ALL briefly joined major label Interscope Records for 1995's Pummel, but disputes over marketing and promotion of the album ended their relationship quickly.
 The song "Million Bucks" was released as a single and a video, but the album ultimately received rather mixed reviews from fans and critics alike.
 The band was signed by Epitaph Records shortly after.

 At this time, Milo Aukerman, now a full-time biochemist, returned to the Descendents and recorded their 1996 comeback album Everything Sucks, also on Epitaph.
-Stevenson, Alvarez, and Egerton continued to tour and record with both bands, eventually releasing All's critically acclaimed 1998 album Mass Nerder, 2000's Problematic, and the 2001 Descendents/All live split Live Plus One.
+Stevenson, Alvarez, and Egerton continued to tour and record with both bands, eventually releasing ALL's critically acclaimed 1998 album Mass Nerder, 2000's Problematic, and the 2001 Descendents/ALL live split, Live Plus One.